 The cost of the average house rose by a further 7.2% last year, and while market predictions foresee some stabilisation in the coming years, it will do little to mend a sector which the government calls “broken”.

-Unveiled in February, government’s housing whitepaper announced their intention to continue creating affordable housing in a bid to provide some relief.
+Unveiled in February, the government’s Housing Whitepaper announced their intention to continue creating affordable housing in a bid to provide some relief.
 Such measures certainly help, but meanwhile, the number of people living in rented accommodation is growing year on year, with 4.1 million people across England and Wales now living in social housing.
-However, as the number of tenants rise so too do the expectations of renters, whether they live in social housing or have a private rental.
-However, as customer demands grow so do the opportunities to disappoint, presenting a key challenge for housing providers in adapting to take on this challenge.
+However, as the number of tenants rise so too do the expectations of renters, whether they live in social housing or rent privately.
+As customer demands grow so do the opportunities to disappoint, presenting a key challenge for housing providers in adapting to take on this challenge.

 The frustrations of tenants